 Characters become numbers computers can process.

-Tokens convert back to text, looping until the response is complete.
+The predicted token converts back to text, and the loop continues until the response is complete.

 Learning from Data